ArtBlocks/artblocks-docs/creator-onboarding/readme/faqs.md

 ## Application

+### How can a generative artist be published in Art Blocks?

+Art Blocks has an application form that generative artists can submit.
+Please note that we are becoming increasingly selective, only accepting around 2% of projects submitted for release.

+You can find out an application here: [artblocks.io/apply](https://www.artblocks.io/apply)

+You will receive a project shell on our staging site when you apply.
+This project shell is where you will upload your project to Art Blocks for review.
+Only the wallet address connected to Art Blocks will have access to the project shell when applying.
+The shell creation ensures that all projects are compatible with Art Blocks and reviewed using a standard format.

 ### When can I expect to hear back after I submit an application?

 When you're ready to proceed to our screening stage, please email apply@artblocks.io with a link to your staging shell.
 Before the screening, ensure the work has a project description that explains the work's technical, aesthetic, and conceptual approaches.
-Prototypes should have 50-70 mints, as well as feature traits.
+Prototypes should have 40-50 mints, as well as feature traits.
 Also include an artist profile and links to any ancillary material about the work on the project page.
 All prototypes should be completely finished before review.
 The team will let you know when the work will be screened and give you a timeline for the acceptance decision.

 ### Are we notified of the result (accepted/rejected) or only if it is accepted?